omarnassif98/sql_decomposer/readme.md

 In these situations (timeouts and the like), the root problem can be found in a dichotomy very prevalent in the wider area of computer science: the trade-offs between space and time complexity.
 When a timeout happens, time complexity needs to be lowered, even if at the cost of space complexity.

 Enter the **Decomposer**, an application that aims to do exactly that.
-Very directly, it is a program that, through simple lexical analysis, is able to filter and “decompose” a given query into independent components saved locally before using the serialized data to “recompile” the desired result in memory in a faster, cleaner, and more clearly orchestrated manner.
+Very directly, it is a program that, through simple lexical analysis, is able to filter and *decompose* a given query into independent components saved locally before using the serialized data to *recompose* the desired result in memory in a faster, cleaner, and more clearly orchestrated manner.